Important gun safety rules

 Before we talk about anything else, you must commit to these simple but very important rules:

-- Only put your finger in or near the trigger when you are ready to fire.
+- Only put your finger on the trigger / inside the trigger guard when you are safely ready to fire

 It is your responsibility that firearms are safe, secure, and locked away from people or children who shouldn’t get to them.

 There are 1.7 million children in the US that live in homes with loaded by unlocked firearms.
 There are often serious legal punishments if you are careless with a gun, like leaving a loaded gun where a small child can access it.
 Don’t be stupid.

 A gun is just a hunk of metal and plastic.
 Modern, quality firearms do not just fire on their own, even if dropped or bumped.
 Human error is the cause of 99.99% of gun accidents.
 The core rules are basically abstinence for guns – if you don’t point loaded weapons at things you shouldn’t destroy, then you can avoid almost all the problems to begin with.

 To understand guns, it’s helpful to start by understanding bullets.